ColeTownsend/Balzac-for-Jekyll/_events/Informal_Hangouts.md

 **Group Discussions (GD)**

-The topics will vary from quirky topics like " Feasibility of Iron Man's Suit " to extremely broad and complicated one like "Deep Learning/Machine Learning"
+The topics will vary from quirky topics like "Feasibility of Iron Man's Suit" to extremely broad and complicated ones like "Deep Learning/Machine Learning".

 **Talks**